denissb/vision-camera-ocr-scanner/README.md

 # vision-camera-ocr-scanner

-VisionCamera Frame Processor Plugin to read barcodes and Text using MLKit Vision Barcode Scanning
+VisionCamera Frame Processor Plugin to read barcodes and Text using MLKit Vision Barcode Scanning.

+Currently only tested on **Android**

 This is a combination of [vision-camera-ocr](https://github.com/aarongrider/vision-camera-ocr) and [vision-camera-ocr-scanner](https://github.com/rodgomesc/vision-camera-code-scanner) in one package.
 Kudos to the original authors!